Your entire success will be based on one or two features, no more. – Fred Lalonde, Hopper Co-Founder and CEO

 - Reversed (R): The customer does not want this product feature.
 The prospect would prefer if it were not included.

-- Questionable (Q): There is a contradiction in the customer’s answers to the questions.
-This typically signifies that the question was phrased incorrectly or that the customer misunderstood the question.
+- Questionable (Q): There is a contradiction in the customer’s answers to the question.
+This typically signifies that the question was either phrased incorrectly, or that there was a misunderstanding with the question.

-Features can be re-prioritized, with mandatory features typically coming first followed by linear and exciter features.
-A compelling product would try to balance these three types with an emphasis on “killer features,” those that are so useful that the product becomes essential for the user.
+Mandatory features generally come first, followed by linear and exciter features.
+A compelling product ought to balance these three types with an emphasis on “killer features”; features that are so useful that the product becomes an essential part of the users’ workflow.

-Depending on the answer set, some indifferent features might be good to include if they fulfill the needs of your ideal customer profile.
-For that reason, it might be interesting to look at the correlations between the answers received and your target profile.
-Who do you want to please most?
+Depending on the responses collected, some Indifferent features might become good fits for the product if they fulfill the needs of your ideal customer profile.
+For that reason, it may be interesting to look at the correlations between the responses, and the prospects of your specific target profile.
+Which segment does your team want to please?

-Remember that your feature categorization will evolve over time.
+Remember that the categorization of your features will evolve over time.
 In the same way that free Wi-Fi in coffee shops was once an exciter, it has now become a key part of the coffee shop experience.
-Exciter features eventually become regular parts of the product as the market matures.
+Exciter features eventually become regular parts of the product once market expectations start changing.